scraggo/scraggo.github.io/content/blog/other/multimodal-learning-unleashing-human-memory/index.md

 ## Why text is the default

-Text is convenient and storage-friendly - it's just … how we communicate now.
-Conversations start in Slack or email and then make things official with (Google Docs, and other text collaboration platforms)
+Text is the dominant form of communication.
+It's convenient and storage-friendly.
+Conversations start in Slack or email and then make things official with (Google Docs, and other text collaboration platforms).

-Let's take a conversation with chatgpt for example.
+Another example is a conversation with ChatGPT.
 Text goes in as a question and we get an answer in text.

 But what about the in-between bits - the thought processes behind coming up with the question and how we process the answer?

 I see text as the end result.
-But it's a handicap to think only in text.
+But it's a handicap to think only in text - _thinking benefits from going beyond text_.

 ## Imaginative powers - senses, faces, time, spaces